 Goal or Performance Measure Actual FY22 Estimated FY23 Proposed FY24 Notes

 Workforce Development \$400,000 (8 \$400,000 (8 \$400,000 Prior to FY2022 we were

 Grant Program Funding Partner Partner Agencies) spending

 Awards Agencies) \$200,000 with

 (5) workforce partners.
 That

 amount was increased to

 \$400,000 (with ARPA funding)

-beginning in
+beginning in FY2022.

-IODS Frond Commonwell and 2 4 4 FY2022.

-JOBS Fund Company Loan Awards 2 4 4 Two program loans are
+JOBS Fund Company Loan 2 4 4 Two program loans are

-Awarus forgivable loans up to \$100,000 and more
+Awards forgivable loans up to

+\$100,000 and more

 traditional loans up to

 \$250,000

 Kentucky Business Investment 3 3 5 This is a state incentive

-(KBI) Incentive Program 3 3 , program the local government
+(KBI) Incentive Program program the local government

 Agreements/Awards is required to participate in up

-, igreements, / wards to 1% of payroll on a project

-for the state to participate in
+to 1% of payroll on a project for the state to participate in

 the incentive program

+Diversion 0 1 0
-Director Vacancies 0 1 0 Vacancy was in the Ag

-Development Position which
+Director Vacancies 0 1 U Vacancy was in the Ag Development Position which

 we are now in the hiring phase

 to replace the former Director

 who took a similar position at

 the University of Kentucky

 Legacy Business 0 1 2 One lot at Coldstream is

 Park/Coldstream currently under due

 diligence for purchase.

 With the new marketing/real

 estate partner on board the

 sale numbers for the 50 acre

 site should increase.
 They will also begin marketing the 200

 acres as infrastructure is being

 put in on site at Legacy

 Business Park.

 Job Code Grade Count of Position

 Administrative Officer 523 1

-Administrative Officer Sr 526 1
+Administrative Officer Sr. 526 1

 Administrative Specialist 516 1

 Chief Development Officer 537 1

 Workforce Development Manager 526 1

 Grand Total 5